Skip to Content

 Italy travel requirements

-To visit Italy, all you need is a passport with at least six months’ validity from your arrival date.
+To visit Italy, you need a passport with at least six months’ validity from your arrival date.
 USA and Canadian passport holders can stay in the country for 90 glorious gelato-filled days without a visa.

-Do bear in mind that Italy is a Schengen country.
+Bear in mind that Italy is a Schengen country.
 That means your 90 days here count towards any other days that you wish to spend in the Schengen area.

 So, if you spend 60 days in Italy, you’ll only have 30 more to spend in countries like France and Spain.
 You’ll then need to spend 90 days out of the Schengen area before traveling back into it.